vidaud/seta/seta-doc/docs/general/who_use_it_and_why.md

 SeTA provides a semantic system that brings entities, concepts, relations and predicates together to provide more context to language so it is possible to understand text data with more accuracy.

+SeTA also provides the use of Communities, either as a creator or as a participant.
+In this way, users can connect with people with similar interests to share information.